Reviews You Can Rely On

 Sony WHCH5205.4

 Even our testers with earrings and glasses found the clamping force comfortable.
+Credit: Matt Lighthart

 Comfort and Fit

 The WHCH520 are not comfortable compared to over-ear headphones, but they aren't as uncomfortable as other on-ear models.
 At a mere 144 grams, the WHCH520 is feather-light and barely noticeable across the head.

-The earcups are sufficiently cushy, resting on the ears instead of over.
-The cups are wrapped in a plasticky material that feels cheap and doesn't breathe well, but the clamping force is low, so we could wear them without sensitive spots.
-Many users dislike pressure directly on the ear, so the design could be a no-go for some.
+The earcups are sufficiently cushy, resting on the ears, but over time, the pressure on the outer pinna of the ear is tiring.
+The cups are wrapped in a plasticky material that feels cheap and doesn't breathe well, which can lead to sweating.
+The clamping force is low, so we could wear them for a couple of hours without significant sensitive spots.

 Noise Cancellation